When did Tapestry open?

 Tapestry will be a public charter school and must comply with all state-mandated testing.
 However, we recognize that all assessment instruments have inherent limitations and that standardized measures alone cannot provide a full picture of a student’s ability, knowledge, or progress.
 Therefore, student learning will be assessed using a range of instruments, such as portfolio pieces, summative assessments, and student-based projects.

-What if my child excels in one area but is deficient in another area?
+What if my child excels in one area but struggles in another area?

 Each student enrolled will have a personal education plan designed to build on strengths while supporting deficits.
 Through the use of these plans, an RTI framework, enrichment, multi-age classrooms, a positive school culture, and a supportive learning environment, students will have the greatest ability to meet their full potential.